Sun-Lab-NBB/ataraxis-micro-controller/README.md

 ## Dependencies

 - An IDE or Framework capable of uploading microcontroller software.
-Use [Platformio](https://platformio.org/install) if you want to use the project the way it was built, tested and used by the authors.
+Use [Platformio](https://platformio.org/install) if you want to use the project the way it was built, tested, and used by the authors.
 Overall, it is highly encouraged to at least give this framework a try, as it greatly simplifies working with embedded projects.
   Alternatively, [Arduino IDE](https://www.arduino.cc/en/software) is also fully compatible with this project and